 - Hallways should be wide enough to accommodate wheelchairs or motorized scooters

-Adaptable Design—This realizes an important middle-ground area in the designing of homes, putting it somewhere between full accessibility and a home filled with accessibility challenges.
+Adaptable Design — This realizes an important middle-ground area in the designing of homes, putting it somewhere between full accessibility and a home filled with accessibility challenges.
 Creating a remodeled home that can easily be adapted to accommodate changing needs can save money over time if it is thought of now.

 Are there products or design elements that can be put in place now, that can be used later?
 You may not want a walk-in shower now, but will it be needed down the road?
 Does the structure behind the walls need to allow for grab bars to be added beside a toilet or in a shower?
 Does the island have an area that is lower, allowing a wheelchair to be rolled up to it?

-Universal Design Certified Professionals
+NARI UDCP – Universal Design Certified Professional

-We’re proud to have several Team members who’ve earned accreditation in Universal Design from the National Association of the Remodeling Industry!
+The Cleary Company Remodel-Design-Build in Columbus, Ohio is proud to have several Team members who’ve earned accreditation in Universal Design from the National Association of the Remodeling Industry!